isomerpages/moe-bukittimahpri/_school-info/School Rules.md

 <li>Caning</li>
 <li>Expulsion from school</li>
 <li>Police report and investigation and/or assistance from other external agencies including Health Science Authority (HSA) for smoking/vaping and other tobacco-related offences.
 The school may escalate the matter to the police and other relevant authorities where necessary for any major offence. </li>
-<li>	Students will be supported to learn the right behaviour by their teachers, the school counsellor, SMC, SDT and/or SLs who will work with the students. </li>
+<li>	Students will be supported to learn the right behaviour by their teachers, the school counsellor, SMC, SDT and/or SLs who will work with the students. </li></ul>
-</ul></ul></ul>
+<p align="justify">All students are expected to know and abide by the school rules.
+They are expected to remind their peers to do the same and report any violation of school rules to their teachers or a school staff.
+They are not to take matters into their own hands and can speak to a trusted adult when they need support. </p></ul></ul>